 A participating relationship is characterised by the fact that the remuneration does not - or not solely - consist of a fixed periodic amount but of a share in the success generated by the obligor.
-Pursuant to a recent decision by the German Federal Tax Court, payment obligations that are contingent on the obligor's liquidity (availability of funds) may be sufficient to characterise a loan arrangement as participating.
+Payment obligations that are contingent on the obligor's liquidity (availability of funds) may be sufficient to characterise a loan arrangement as participating.